weilingx46/workshop-ws-4-12-css-uikit-semanticui/README.md

 Now we're ready to start!
 We'll begin with a basic slideshow and add functionality as we go.

 With UiKit, slideshows are unordered lists with `class="uk-slideshow"`.
-Let's try making one by inserting the following snippet into your `<body>`:
+Let's try making one by inserting the following snippet into your `<main>` section:

 ```html
 <ul class="uk-slideshow" data-uk-slideshow>